joppuyo/acf-image-aspect-ratio-crop/readme.txt

 * Feature: There is now a progress indicator (spinner) displayed while the image is being cropped
 * Feature: If an error occurs while cropping an image, the error message is displayed inline in the modal instead of a browser alert window
-* Feature: Improved styles for the cropped
+* Feature: Improved styles for the cropper
 * Feature: Modern and improved build process with webpack
 * Feature: Make it possible to localize UI texts